quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 > publication of a final version of this document.

 ## since draft-ietf-quic-load-balancers-04
+- Rearranged the shared-state retry token to simplify token processing
+- More compact timestamp in shared-state retry token
+- Revised server requirements for shared-state retries
 - Eliminated zero padding from the test vectors
 - Added server use bytes to the test vectors
 - Additional compliant DCID criteria
-- More compact timestamp in Retry token

 ## since-draft-ietf-quic-load-balancers-03
 - Improved Config Rotation text